Service Technique de l'Aéronautique: History

-On 6 June 1919, l'Office de coordination générale de l'aéronautique was created and attached to the direction de l'aéronautique militaire, bringing together the STAé, Service des fabrications de l'aéronautique (SFA) and Service de la navigation aérienne (SNAé).
+On 6 June 1919, l'Office de coordination générale de l'aéronautique was created and attached to the Direction de l'aéronautique militaire, bringing together the STAé, Service des fabrications de l'aéronautique (SFA) and Service de la navigation aérienne (SNAé).
+In 1934, under the ministère du général Victor Denain, the Direction générale de l'aéronautique was replaced by the Direction des constructions aériennes, which incorporated both the STAé and the SPAé.
+After the surrender of France in May 1940 the STAé evacuated to Roanne in Vichy France.

-The STAé established regulations for designing aircraft to improve safety, as well as drawing up specifications for a wide range of military aircraft classes, which were assessed in a competitive fashion and production contracts issued accordingly.

-In 1934, under the ministère du général Victor Denain, the Direction générale de l'aéronautique was replaced by the Direction des constructions aériennes, in which the STAé and the SPAé were incorporateded.

-Until 1939–1940, the STAé standardised equipment and products for civil and military aviation under the specific regulations of the Ministry of Air, developing and approving standards in consultation with industry and their implementation.
-After the surrender of France in May 1940, the STAé evacuated to Roanne in Vichy France.

-In 1945, Inspector General Merle, director of the STAé created an Etudes Special section (STAé/ES) for research and development of missiles; other sections that emerged over the years included Etudes Special sections for helicopters, equipment, engines, armament and more.
+In 1945 director of the STAé Inspector General Merle created an Etudes Special section (STAé/ES) for research and development of missiles, with other Etudes Special sections emerging over the years for helicopters, equipment, engines, armaments, and more.

 STAé specifications

-From 1919 the STAé drew up specifications for specific roles in military aviation and assessed designs from industry competitively before production contracts were issued.
+From 1919 until 1940 the STAé standardised equipment and products for civil and military aviation under the specific regulations of the Ministry of Air, issuing specifications, assessing designs from industry competitively before production contracts were issued, and then overseeing their implementation.